 One should always check if the principal modes are well defined.
 If the first principal component resembles a half cosine and the second resembles a full cosine, you might be filtering noise (see below).
-A good way to check the relevance of the first few principal modes is to calculate the
+A good way to check the relevance of the first few principal modes is to calculate the overlap of the sampling between the first and second half of the simulation.
+Note that this can only be done when the same reference structure is used for the two halves.

-A good measure for the overlap has been defined in [156].
+A good measure for the overlap has been defined in [161].
 The elements of the covariance matrix are proportional to the square of the displacement, so we need to take the square root of the matrix to examine the extent of sampling.
-The square root can be calculated from the eigenvalues λ_i and the eigenvectors, which are the columns of the rotation matrix R. For a symmetric and diagonally-dominant matrix A of size $3N \times 3N$ the square root can be calculated as:
+The square root can be calculated from the eigenvalues λ_i and the eigenvectors, which are the columns of the rotation matrix R. For a symmetric and diagonally-dominant matrix R of size R of size R is a square root can be calculated as: